Offaly man to cycle 1000 km in seven days for Offaly Hospice

 Speaking to the Tribune last week, Adrian was keen to acknowledge the huge work of Colin Quinn in organising the Mizen to Malin cycle from accommodation, support vans to doing a recce run of the course of the cycle.
 Adrian explained he decided to undertake the challenge for Offaly Hospice to try and help a local charity that so many people have been helped by.
 Looking to the challenge ahead, Adrian enthused: “There will be no doubt, it will be a great experience.”

-If you wish to support Adrian's fundraising, please visit his GoFundMe page.
+If you wish to support Adrian's fundraising, please visit his GoFundMe page by clicking here

 Leave your comment